zia-ai/humanfirst-module/README.md

 ### Set TestPYPI password using keyring
 `keyring set system __token__`

+It'll prompt for a password - give it the API key Theoretically this stops you having to put in your username and password each time.

 Then Enter your TestPYPI API token

 ### Publish the package to TestPYPI